MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/write-listener-application-azure-solution.md

 - Contract: <xref:Microsoft.Xrm.Sdk.ITwoWayServiceEndpointPlugin>

-For this two-way contract, the **Execute** method returns a string from the method call.
+For this two-way contract, the <xref:Microsoft.Xrm.Sdk.ITwoWayServiceEndpointPlugin.Execute*> method returns a string from the method call.
 For more information, see the two-way listener sample, [Sample: Two-way Listener](sample-two-way-listener.md).

-A REST listener is coded in a similar fashion as a two-way listener.
-The ABCs of a REST listener are as follows:
+### REST listener

 - Address: service URI